Non-Asymptotic and Second-Order Achievability Bounds for Coding With Side-Information: Achievable Second-Order Coding Rates

-\end{theorem} The proof of Theorem~\ref{thm:gp_disp} can be found in Appendix~\ref{app:gp_2nd}.
+\end{theorem} The proof of Theorem~\ref{thm:gp_disp} parallels that for the WZ case in Theorem~\ref{thm:wz_2nd} so it is omitted for brevity.
 The matrix $\bM$ serves to project the first two components of each element in the set $\bJ + {\scS(\bV,\veps)}/{\sqrt{n}}$ onto one dimension.
 Indeed, for a fixed $P_{UTSXY} \in \tilde{\scP} (W, P_S)$, the first two components read $I(U;Y|T)-I(U;S|T)$ which, if $T=\emptyset$ and the random variables $(U,S,X,Y)$ are capacity-achieving, reduces to the GP formula in~\eqref{eqn:gp_formula}.
 Hence, the set $ \bM{\scS(\bV,\veps)}/{\sqrt{n}} \subset\bbR$ quantifies all possible backoffs from the asymptotic GP capacity-cost region $\scC_{\GP} $ (defined in \eqref{eqn:gp_asymp}) at blocklength $n$ and average error probability $\veps$ based on our CS-type finite blocklength bound for the GP problem in~\eqref{eqn:fein_gp}.
 The bound in \eqref{eqn:Cne_bound} is clearly much tighter than the one provided in~\cite{Tan12b} which is based on the use of Wyner's PBL and Markov lemma.

 Now by setting $S=T=\emptyset$, $U=X$ and $\Gamma=\infty$ in Theorem~\ref{thm:gp_disp2}, we recover the direct part of the second-order coding rate for channel coding without cost constraints~\cite{strassen, PPV10, Hayashi09}.